 He co-discovered graphene, the wonder material one atom thick, with Scotch tape and a playful sense of scientific curiosity.

-Konstantin Novoselov's story is one of brilliant collaboration and a literal hands-on approach to physics.
-Moving from Russia to the Netherlands to work with his future Nobel partner, Andre Geim, he became central to their famous 'Friday night experiments'—informal sessions dedicated to wild, creative science.
-The most legendary involved a piece of graphite and some ordinary Scotch tape, using it to peel away layers until they isolated graphene: a sheet of carbon atoms arranged in a honeycomb lattice.
-This wasn't just a new material; it was a two-dimensional universe with extraordinary strength, flexibility, and conductivity.
-The 2010 Nobel Prize recognized a discovery that felt almost deceptively simple, opening a vast new field of research for everything from flexible electronics to advanced filtration.
+Konstantin Novoselov isolated graphene using Scotch tape and graphite during informal 'Friday night experiments' with Andre Geim.
+Moving from Russia to the Netherlands to work with his future Nobel partner, he helped create a two-dimensional sheet of carbon atoms with extraordinary strength, flexibility, and conductivity.
+The 2010 Nobel Prize recognized a discovery that opened a vast new field of research for flexible electronics, advanced filtration, and beyond.
 Novoselov continues to push the boundaries of two-dimensional materials, a quiet revolutionary who helped unveil a new form of matter.
+His hands-on approach to physics defined his career.

 1965–1980